-There are currently more than 23,000 people living with MS across the country.
+There are currently approximately 25,600 people living with MS across the country.
 MS can be a particularly debilitating disease, especially for those diagnosed with the progressive forms of MS. The challenges faced by people with MS can be significant and can have a devastating impact on their families and the wider community.
 The progressive forms of MS inevitably lead to long term disability, resulting in the need for physical and/or psychological care and support, medical investigations, treatments and hospitalisation.

 These symptoms associated with PPMS and the gradual progression of the disease, mean that the majority of people with PPMS are unable to retain their employment.
 In fact, people with MS are generally more likely to be unemployed than those with any other chronic disease.
 This contributes to an increasing economic burden of MS on the rest of society.
-The economic cost of MS to the Australian community has been estimated to be around \$1.04 billion a year.
+The economic cost of MS to the Australian community has been estimated to be around \$1.75 billion a year.

 As stated in more detail in the submission provided by MS Research Australia, which we commend to you, the economic costs of MS significantly increase as disability increases.
-Total direct and indirect costs to the individual and the Australian community rise to over \$71,000 per person with MS per year for a person with severe disability, compared to just \$26,700 for those with mild disability.
+As reported in the "Health Economic Impact of MS in Australia in 2017", the costs of MS increase with increasing disability severity.
+The costs more than tripled in people with severe disability (\$114,813) compared to those with no disability (\$30,561) (https://msra.org.au/wp-content/uploads/2018/08/health-economic-impact-of-ms-in-australia-in-2017_ms-research-australia_web.pdf) .
 This is also reflected in the value of NDIS plans.
 Early indications of the value of NDIS plans for people with MS average around \$60,000 per year, with the value of plans rising to well over \$150,000 per year as the severity of disability increases.
 Therefore, a treatment that can delay the progression of disability can have a significant economic benefit.

-Ocrevus is a monoclonal antibody that reduces the numbers of B cells in the immune system, thought to be involved in the inflammatory attacks that cause MS relapses.
+Ocrelizumab is a monoclonal antibody that reduces the numbers of B cells in the immune system, thought to be involved in the inflammatory attacks that cause MS relapses.
 The first dose is given as two intravenous infusions, two weeks apart, and each subsequent dose is given six monthly thereafter.

-In clinical trials, Ocrevus was shown to slow the continued progression in disability (a reduction in the relative risk of disability progression of 25%).
-People taking Ocrevus had fewer active lesions, fewer new lesions and lower overall brain volume loss, compared to placebo.
+In clinical trials, ocrelizumab was shown to slow the continued progression in disability (a reduction in the relative risk of disability progression of 25%).
+People taking ocrelizumab had fewer active lesions, fewer new lesions and lower overall brain volume loss, compared to placebo.

-More information regarding clinical trial data, the efficacy of Ocrevus and its side effects is included in the submission from MS Research Australia, referred to earlier.
+More information regarding clinical trial data, the efficacy of ocrelizumab and its side effects is included in the submission from MS Research Australia, referred to earlier.

 As with all MS medications, the efficacy, side-effects and tolerability of a drug can vary greatly between individuals, and it is for this reason that a range of affordable treatment options is necessary to increase the chance of every individual finding an effective and well tolerated treatment that suits their individual circumstances.
-Even a modest delay in disability can provide enormous benefit to an individual, their families and the broader community and Ocrevus provides the first "ray of hope" to those with PPMS who have not had the benefit of any treatment options in the past.
+Even a modest delay in disability can provide enormous benefit to an individual, their families and the broader community and ocrelizumab provides the first "ray of hope" to those with PPMS who have not had the benefit of any treatment options in the past.